Managing Adjudication

 Any user with access to moderate adjudication will be able to access the full report of Adjudication and Moderator responses.

-Notice in this example, Event ID 63 was adjudicated be 2 users and its current status is Moderator Resolved because the Moderator also input responses to clear up a discrepancy that existed.
+In this example, Event ID 63 was adjudicated by 2 users and its current status is Moderator Resolved because the Moderator also input responses to clear up a discrepancy that existed.

 Note